DevExpress/devextreme-angular/README.md

 # Angular 2 UI and Visualization Components Based on DevExtreme Widgets

-### :bangbang: If you are looking for the 16.1 branch, please forward the following [link](https://github.com/DevExpress/devextreme-angular2/tree/16.1). :bangbang:
+### :red_circle: If you are looking for the 16.1 branch, please forward the following [link](https://github.com/DevExpress/devextreme-angular2/tree/16.1)

 Project status: **CTP**